TomoGuide/TomoGuide.github.io/docs/03-tutorial/04-template-matching/index.md

 ...
 ```

-The functionality of the batch submission script is basically the same as for above [RELION5](/03-tutorial/04-template-matching/#rln5tm) one.
+The functionality of the batch submission script is basically the same as for the above [RELION5](/03-tutorial/04-template-matching/#rln5tm) one.
 Make sure to check the `--help` and the [Github README](https://github.com/Phaips/batch_pytom_aretomo3) and feel free to raise any issues or comments directly on the GitHub page.
-Alternatively, as always you can run pytom with template matching just using the conventional way.
-Our scripts are intended to faciliate the batch submission of jobs in case you want to template match hundreds of tomograms.
+Alternatively, as always, you can run pytom with template matching just using the conventional way.
+Our scripts are intended to facilitate the batch submission of jobs in case you want to template match hundreds of tomograms.

 ## Extract particles

 Once you have succesfully run template matching, you can extract your particles with `pytom_extract_candidates.py`.
 This will create the `particles.star` in RELION5 format to then use for [subtomogram averaging](/03-tutorial/05-sta-in-relion5/).
 Again for detailed explanation check the documentation or `--help` of the pytom script.

-You can extract from multiple tomos for example via SLURM like:
+You can extract from multiple tomos, for example, via SLURM like:

 ```bash
 #!/bin/bash -l